idanieljana/ts-bootcamp/src/w-02/README.md

 - encryption key should not be hardcoded, it should be available to pass it as an argument.
 - additional flag to make it possible create a zip archive from all encrypted files
 - it should be possible to decrypt your files (decrypt flag, same functionalities described above are supported (decrypt whole folder/zip archive))
+- files should be encrypted with aes256 or safer algorithm (you could use default node.js `crypto` module)

 More advanced features:
 - Make it possible to upload zip archive with flag to google drive (additional logic could be needed to pass the key)